 I made a promise to Crazy Computer Dad out there in the blogosphere to provide a recipe for pecan pie – Big Little Wolf style, which means shortcuts and the UnBudget.

 However, the giant “M” emblazoned across my chest (and on my assortment of superwoman capes) not only stands for MOM, but for Murphy, as in Murphy’s Law.
-In other words, I lost yesterday as my baking day in a flurry of frustrations trying to move my blog content to a dot com and a new server.
-(I’m not there yet – so please just keep reading me here, as usual!)
+In other words, I lost yesterday as my baking day in a flurry of frustrations trying to move my daily plate of crazy to a dot com and a new server.
+(I’m not there yet – but I’ll get there!)

-But a promise is a promise.
-I’m working on another article for today, but meanwhile, here you go, and Crazy Computer Dad – I’m sure you need to go grocery shopping!
+Meanwhile, a promise is a promise.
+Here you go, and Crazy Computer Dad – I’m sure you need to go grocery shopping!

 More pecan pie details forthcoming later

 I’ll fill in the instructions and some pictures in stages, later today or early this evening.
 But for now, if you’re looking for an easy, short-cut recipe to mighty tasty pecan pie – this is my old stand-by.

 All you gourmet chefs out there – cover your ears!
 And your eyes!